Emu Park

 Table Chart PROFILE FAQ

-Health performance in Emu Park is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Emu Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health